bankjaneo/XivMitmDocker/readme.md

 * Mar 10, 2023 - Change ffxiv.exe to ffxiv_dx11.exe to support 6.35.
 * Jun 28, 2023 - Cleanup docker logs and update ffxiv_dx11.exe to 6.41.
 * Jul 21, 2023 - Update ffxiv_dx11.exe to 6.45.
+* Aug 3, 2023 - Add support for argument --extra-delay, --measure-ping, --nftables and set default --measure-ping to false (prior versions default to true).

 -----